Worship: Sundays at 9:00am

 What is the worship service like?

-The best way to answer that is to come see it for yourself.
-We don't easily fit into the "contemporary" or the "traditional" scene.
-Our worship service is intended to connect Christians and non-Christians to God by engaging their imaginations to see holiness of God and the beauty of God's love for sinners.
-One person described us as "liturgical but edgy," drawing from church history with modern application to live out the gospel in today's ever-changing world.
+The best way to answer this question is to come see it for yourself.
+We don't fit into the normal categories.
+One person described us as "liturgical but edgy," drawing from church history with modern verse-by-verse preaching of Scripture with application to live out the gospel in today's ever-changing world, and weekly communion.
+Trinity's worship service is intended to connect Christians and non-Christians to God by engaging their imaginations to see holiness of God and the beauty of God's love for sinners.
+Our pastors design the order of events to allow us to participate together, singing, reading aloud at certain times.
+There are moments of noise and silence.

-If you grew up in the church, Trinity may feel different, but after a couple of services, people say they like the way the service is arranged to promote the glory of Christ, not self.
-If you're new to church, we want our service to invite you to be honest about the brokenness you've experienced and the healing you long for.
+If you grew up in the church, Trinity may feel different, but after a couple of services, people say they like the way the service is arranged.
+If you did not grow up in the church, our pastors do their best to explain why we do what we do in worship.
 We hardly have the market cornered on how to worship God, but we want to experience a sense of transcendence (God is grand, beautiful, and worthy of our utmost respect, for He is holy) and immanence (God is close, personal, intimate, and draws near to His people, for He is love).

 What is your music style like?

+We sing a lot of hymns, many with updated tunes.
+But wait... it's better than you think!
+We want our songs to be theologically rich, yet singable.
 We are big on the congregation singing and measure the success of a song by how loud the congregation sings.
-Several highly talented musicians lead us with piano, guitar, a parish drum set, violin, and occasionally a mandolin or trumpet.
-Our songs have an acoustic classical Americana feel.
-We want our songs to be theologically rich, yet singable.
+Several highly talented musicians lead us with piano, guitar, a parish drum set, violin, and occasionally a clarinet, mandolin or trumpet.
+Our songs generally have an acoustic classical Americana feel.

 Do you have a good children's ministry?